aekrylova/scPASU/workflow/outputs/README.md

-All outputs from the pipeline will be stored here
+All outputs from the pipeline will be stored here.
+Refer to OUTPUTS_REF for a detailed list of all of the sub-directories and files under these main directories.

 Overall directory structure (using example fibroblast dataset):